 - Risk management strategy/ policy formally approved and adopted by the Audit & Standards Committee.
-These documents are reviewed and updated on a regular basis by the Corporate Governance Working Group chaired by the Director of Strategy, Governance and Change. - The strategic risk register is periodically updated, reviewed by the Corporate Governance Working Group prior to being scrutinised by the Audit & Standards Committee. - The County Council has entered into a partnership arrangement with Staffordshire Civil Contingencies Services Unit who provide a comprehensive civil contingencies service including regular management system and crucial to the achievement of outcomes.
-Risk should be considered and addressed as part of all decision making activities.
-A strong system of financial management is essential for the implementation of policies and the achievement of intended outcomes, as it will enforce financial discipline, strategic allocation of resources, efficient service delivery, and accountability.
-It is also essential that a culture and structure for scrutiny is in place as a key part of accountable decision making. policy making and review.
-A positive working culture that accepts, promotes and encourages constructive challenge is critical to successful scrutiny and successful delivery.
-Importantly, this culture does not happen automatically, it requires repeated public commitment from those in authority.
+These documents are reviewed and updated on a regular basis by the Corporate Governance Working Group chaired by the Director of Strategy, Governance and Change. - The strategic risk register is periodically updated, reviewed by the Corporate Governance Working Group prior to being scrutinised by the Audit & Standards Committee. - The County Council has entered into a partnership arrangement with Staffordshire Civil Contingencies Services Unit who provide a comprehensive civil contingencies service including regular updates, briefings and training exercises with Key Partners. - Business Continuity Plans have been prepared.